How to make an Electric Guitar sound like an Acoustic

 Boss AC-3 Acoustic Simulator Pedal

-The AC-3 Acoustic Simulator Pedal has four different sounding acoustic modes, named Standard, Jumbo, Enhanced, and Piezo-equipped.
-The two first modes are self-explanatory – they replicate the sound of a standard or a jumbo-sized guitar.
-The enhanced mode provides what Boss describes as “a sharper attack than the standard tone”, so in theory, it should be suitable when you want to stand out in a mix.
-The last, “Piezo-equipped” mode sounds really bright and is supposed to replicate something like a resonator guitar.
+The Boss AC-3 Acoustic Simulator Pedal is one of the most widely used acoustic simulator pedals available.
+It has four different sounding acoustic modes: Standard, Jumbo, Enhanced, and Piezo-equipped.
+The Standard and Jumbo modes replicate the sound of a standard or jumbo-sized guitar, respectively.
+The Enhanced mode provides a sharper attack than the standard tone, making it suitable when you want to stand out in a mix.
+The Piezo-equipped mode sounds really bright and is supposed to replicate something like a resonator guitar.

 Mooer Acoustikar

-Mooer Acoustikar is a pedal very similar to the Boss AC-3 but a lot cheaper, a lot smaller, and with fewer features.
-It has three of Boss’ four modes – Standard, Jumbo, and Piezo, and it doesn’t have onboard Reverb.
-Also, the Boss can be powered with a 9v battery, while the Mooer is powered strictly with a power adapted (or a power bank).
+The Mooer Acoustikar is a pedal very similar to the Boss AC-3 but a lot cheaper, smaller, and with fewer features.
+It has three of Boss’ four modes: Standard, Jumbo, and Piezo, and it doesn’t have onboard Reverb.
+Also, the Boss can be powered with a 9v battery, while the Mooer is powered strictly with a power adapter (or a power bank).

-You should buy the Boss AC-3 if you want more diversity of sound and if you need reverb.
+If you want more diversity of sound and if you need reverb, you should buy the Boss AC-3.
 If you don’t need those things, and you want to pay a lot less, you should buy the Mooer Acoustikar.
-Compared to the Boss which is $180, the Mooer Acoustikar is only around $50 or so.
+The Mooer Acoustikar is only around $50 or so, making it a more affordable option for those on a budget.

 Option 2 – Install a Custom Pickup + Preamp to make the Electric guitar sound like an Acoustic